benbarraclough/BeerGoggleGames/README.md

 ## Deployment

-Two workflows exist:
+Workflows:

 - CI: runs on push/PR to `main` or `def-main` and performs sync → typecheck → lint → build.
 It does not deploy.
-- Pages deploy: manual only (workflow dispatch) in `.github/workflows/deploy.yml` to avoid double-deploys.
-Trigger it when you want to publish.
+- Pages deploy: auto-deploys on push to `main` or `def-main` via `.github/workflows/deploy.yml`.

 In the GitHub repo settings, set Pages “Build and deployment” to “GitHub Actions”.

-Tip: run `npm run health` locally before triggering deploy to ensure a green build.
+Tip: run `npm run health` locally before pushing to ensure a green build and fast deployment.

 ## Images (thumbnails)